ome/ome-docker/omero-dev-runtests/README.md

 6. To run tests within a docker container:

+    Make sure server is runing and fully initialized.

         ./runtest.sh

 The Dockerfile starts creates the `omero` user, password `omero`, with full `sudo` rights.
 OMERO.server is automatically started via systemd.
 Run ./runtest.sh